kgurchiek/Minecraft-Server-Scanner-Discord-Bot/README.md

 The port of the server

 ### /getplayers \<ip\> \<port\>
-attempts to get a list of players on a server
+Attempts to fetch a list of players on a server

 #### arguments:
 ##### ip